n3rvcpp/n3rv/README.md

 Each new register or update of the directory will trigger an update of the directories in each node (service) alive, via a ZMQ publish socket.
 At this point every service has the list of its own peers, therefore it can connect to them..and the magic begins !

-Note: At this point you might ask yourself "What's the point of using ZMQ if it's for adding a big SPOF to my architecture", right ?
+Note: Now you might ask yourself "What's the point of using ZMQ if it's for adding a big SPOF to my architecture", right ?
 Well, that's not entirely true..What would happen if the service controller goes down ?
 Not much actually..all the services keep working as usual, the only setback is that you can't add new nodes to your platform until the controller becomes back up.

 ### For the Devs